Best 3D Printer Under 500 Dollars: A review of the Creality CR-10S

 - Related: Creality Cr-10 Review

 Upon finishing the setup process, you get a plastic extrusion 3D printer built on the Bowden extrusion technique.
-The CR-10S comprises a heated build area with a glass print surface cover, making it best-suited for PLA printing.
+The CR-10S comprises a heated bed area that resembles the best heat press machine with a glass print surface cover, making it best-suited for PLA printing.

 It can also support printing with ABS filament fairly well.
 But the most stellar feature of the CR-10S is its huge size.
 The machine sports a basic build volume of 300x300x400 mm, and you can even order a model with a build volume going up to 400x400x400 mm or 500x500x500 mm.